CamillaPei/cse15l-lab-reports/labreport5.md

 ```
 if(sc.checkString(s)) {
         result.add(0, s);
 }
 ```
-Think about what does `add(int index, E element)` do to an array list.
+By comparing the expected output and your actually output, what do you see?
+Think about what `add(int index, E element)` do to an array list.
 Is that the right order you want to add elements to the list?

 Secondly, in your `merge` method, you have:
 ```
 while(index1 < list1.size()) {
       result.add(list1.get(index1));
       index1 += 1;
 }
 while(index2 < list2.size()) {
 	result.add(list2.get(index2));
       index1 += 1;
 }
 ```
 Your first while loop is perfectly fine.
 Could you compare the second while loop to the first one?
 What should you increment in your second while loop?

-I hope these are helpful and let me know if you have any questions.
+I hope these are helpful and let me know if you have any questions!

 ### 3. Student's Follow-up Post:
 Title: Update